Chocobozzz/PeerTube/support/doc/production.md

 Then edit the `config/production.yaml` file according to your webserver configuration.

-**PeerTube does not support webserver host change**.
-Keep in mind your domain name is definitive after your first PeerTube start.
+Keep in mind that after your first start you have to use [PeerTube CLI](https://docs.joinpeertube.org/#/maintain-tools?id=update-hostjs) to change your hostname.

 ### Webserver